Best Motorcycle Airbag Vests Reviewed: More Safe than Helmet?

 That said, you do have to remember to plug an electronic vest in to charge every so often.
 Make this part of your post-ride routine and you’re set.

 Dainese also develops many vest, jacket, and racing suit airbags – all electronically triggered.
-One of them is the Smart Jacket Rev2.
+One of them is the Smart Airbag Jacket (vest?
+Bit of a misnomer there…).

-Now I don’t have much against this jacket – it’s just fine – but it’s more expensive than the Alpinestars Tech Air 5 while offering way less protection.
+Now I don’t have much against this jacket – it’s just fine – but it’s about the same price as the Alpinestars Tech Air 5 while offering way less protection.
 The actual airbag inside this vest only protects the chest and back.
 The Tech Air 5 also protects the shoulders, upper arms, and your sides – wrapping all the way around to the back.

 If you like Dainese or you have some discount hooked up (hey, shoot me an email with that code!) then you can pick up the Dainese below.